 source: ABC online

 Not to miss: Viriato’s gourmet hamburger, the cute shops on nearby Calle Regina, Cafe Central on a Friday night, Teatro Alameda’s offerings, El Jueves morning flea market, the Feria market and its hidden fish restaurant.

 source: Dominó por España blog

 famous life-sized statue of the Virgen Mary, whose basilica and procession in the early hours of Holy Friday draw crowds and shout of “¡GUAPA!”
 Rent prices here are lower, bars more authentic and fewer tourists.
 The markets bustle, and the winding roads beneath plant-infested balconies are breathtaking.
-It´s also not uncommon to see processions or stumble upon a new boutique or pop-up bar.
+It’s also not uncommon to see processions or stumble upon a new boutique or pop-up bar.
 It’s also located just steps away from Alameda and encompasses Feria and San Julián, making it easy to get to the center, Nervión and Santa Justa.

-Not to miss: Plaza de los Botellines, Calle Feria and its market (and the most frequita Cruzcampo I’ve encountered!), numerous kebab shops for a late-night snack, the Macarena basilica and old city fortress walls.
+Not to miss: Plaza de los Botellines, Calle Feria and its market (and the freshest Cruzcampo I’ve encountered!), numerous kebab shops for a late-night snack, the Macarena basilica and old city fortress walls.

 The city’s business center is located in Nervión, where houses are meant more for families.
-This means they’re bigger, newer and better-equipped (most apartments for rent come already furnished with the basics).
 Still, Nervión is well-connected to the center, airport and Triana, is sandwiched between the central train stations, and boasts a shopping mall and the Sevilla Fútbol Club stadium.
 This area also bumps up to La Buhaíra, which is a bit more upscale.

 Not to miss: n’Ice Cream cake and ice cream shop, the Cruzcampo factory, El Cafetal’s live music on weekends, Nervión Plaza Mall and original version films, Parque La Buhaíra’s summer concert series.

-Where do I live?
-Um, in none of these.
 Where are you planning on living, or live already?
 What do you like (or not) about it?
 What is your rent like?